jpark203/fullfield-neuroimaging/_pages/ImageWarping.md

 #### **Map input image to the screen shape**
 - <span style="font-size: 18px;"> Now we have the number of usable pixels (i.e., can be projected onto the screen) for each X and Y axis.</span>
 - <span style="font-size: 18px;"> However, the number of those pixels will be lower than the original input image.
 Thus, we need to downsample the input image. </span>
-- <span style="font-size: 18px;"> This step results in the mapping function indicating which pixel in the input image should be mapped onto a pixel in the output image (curved screen). </span>
+- <span style="font-size: 18px;"> This step results in a mapping function indicating which pixel in the input image should be mapped onto a pixel in the output image (curved screen). </span>

 <div style="padding: 10px;">